 Writing the self is the art and practice of using creative, expressive and reflective writing to tell your story and to develop personal agency.

-Compelling evidence exists that the writing process promotes personal development in a variety of contexts and that writing has therapeutic benefits.
+Writing for personal development can help us in a variety of contexts and has therapeutic benefits.